Educational Teaching and Support for Children with Medical Needs

 Children may experience ill health at some point during their time at school and others may have an ongoing medical condition that potentially impairs their ability to access education in school.
 In the majority of cases, schools are able to support pupils in such circumstances effectively.

-- Every child should have the best possible start in life through a high quality education, supporting them to achieve their full potential.
+Every child should have the best possible start in life through high-quality education, supporting them to achieve their full potential.

 “We are in no doubt that ETHOS is a very special place.
 All teachers involved with my daughter have worked above and beyond and we have all grown to be incredibly fond of them all – they are very special people.
 Staff have not only believed in her when she needed it most but they have helped and supported her…”